krisjdev/tinytapeout-sky-25a/projects/tt_um_cache_controller/docs/info.md

 To test the design, drive the input pins (`ui_in`) with the address and read/write control bits.
 For example, set the MSB high to indicate a write operation and provide the lower address bits for caching.
 Then observe the output pins (`uo_out`) for read data results.

 Simulation testbench and cocotb tests are included to verify basic cache operations like read hits, write hits, and read misses.

-## External hardware

-No external hardware is required for this design.
-The project targets the Tiny Tapeout chip fabrication program and is tested purely via simulation and chip fabrication.